Esoau/PyPCL/README.md

 **Example 2:**

-Example 2: CIFAR-20 with Variable Labels and Noise Run all algorithms on CIFAR-20.
+CIFAR-20 with Variable Labels and Noise Run all algorithms on CIFAR-20.
 First, 20% label noise is applied to the ground truth.
 Then, partial labels are generated where each false label has a 50% probability of being included in the candidate set.

 ```bash
 python scripts/run_experiment.py --dataset cifar20 --type variable --value 0.5 --noise noisy --eta 0.2